Developer9719/jsAppTemplate/README.md

 - run npm install
 - run custom command: npm run openServer to start the live server

-- update title and description values in package.json file to match current project
+- update title, description and github repo links in package.json file to match current project
 - update siteTitle variable in index.js for it to be reflected across the site
 - pageTitle variable in index.js is an export so it can be updated dynamically per page